Priyanka Chaturvedi forced to leave Congress for singing?

 "On April 12, Priyanka dominated social media for her singing attack on Irani, and on April 15, leaders who misbehaved with her were reinstated in the Congress.
 Now, you do the maths," says the insider.

-Chaturvedi had got unexpected accolades on social media platforms like Twitter and Facebook after she reprised a spoof of the title track of a popular television serial of yesteryears, 'Kyun Ki Saas Bhi Kabhi Bahu Thi'
+Chaturvedi had got unexpected accolades on social media platforms like Twitter and Facebook after she reprised a spoof of the title track of a popular television serial of yesteryears, 'Kyun Ki Saas Bhi Kabhi Bahu Thi'.

-Chaturvedi sang, "Qualifications ke bhi roop badalte hain, naye-naye saanche mein dhalte hain, ek degree aati hai, ek degree jaati hai, bante affidavit naye hain' (Qualifications keep changing, keep assuming newer forms, one degree comes, another degree goes, new affidavits keep coming).
+Chaturvedi sang, "Qualifications ke bhi roop badalte hain, naye-naye saanche mein dhalte hain, ek degree aati hai, ek degree jaati hai, bante affidavit naye hain'' (Qualifications keep changing, keep assuming newer forms, one degree comes, another degree goes, new affidavits keep coming).

 It is notable that Irani had shot into fame after her role in 'Kyun Ki Saas Bhi Kabhi Bahu Thi.